Geraldo Perdomo Player Props: Diamondbacks vs. Nationals

-After hitting .433 with three doubles, a home run, two walks and eight RBI in his past 10 games, Geraldo Perdomo and the Arizona Diamondbacks take on the Washington Nationals (who will hand the ball to Josiah Gray) at 9:40 PM ET on Friday.
+On Sunday, Geraldo Perdomo (hitting .458 in his past 10 games) and the Arizona Diamondbacks face the Washington Nationals, whose starting pitcher will be Trevor Williams.
+First pitch is at 4:10 PM ET.

-In his most recent game, he reached base in both of his plate appearances against the Rangers.
+He reached base in both of his plate appearances in his most recent game against the Nationals.

 Geraldo Perdomo Game Info & Props vs. the Nationals